 One of the disadvantages of the electron beam process is its high capital cost.
 The price of the equipment is very high, and it is expensive to operate, due to the requirement for vacuum pumps.
 Also, fit up must be precise and locating the parts with respect to the beam must be perfect.

-Electron Beam Welding Applications
+Applications of Electron Beam Welding

 - Almost all metals can be welded with the electron beam welding process.
 The metals that are most often welded are super-alloys, the refractory metals, the reactive metals, and the stainless steels.
 Many combinations of dissimilar metals can also be welded.